COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Flying commercially within the EU

 - Can Temporary Admission be used to fly commercially?
-(YES!)
+(Yes, it can)

 - What is the real difference between Temporary Admission and full importation in this context?